lkuper/CSE232-2020-10/course-overview.md

 ## Reading and responding to research papers

-We will spend half our time **reading, responding to, and dicussing research papers**.
+We will spend half our time **reading, responding to, and discussing research papers**.
 Reading research papers is a skill that requires practice, and in this class, we will work on developing that skill.
 You will need to finish each reading assignment in advance of the day we discuss it in class.
 In fact, you will need to turn in a reading response by noon PT on the day _before_ the day we discuss it.

 ### Some advice on how to read papers